sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Titanium_Development/Titanium_Modules/Using_Titanium_Modules.md

     * %APPDATA%\\Titanium
         %ALLUSERSPROFILE%\\Application Data\\Titanium\\

-On macOS, the ~/Library directory may be hidden.
-Press Shift+Command+G in the Finder to open a dialog allowing you to navigate to the folder directly to ~/Library/Application Support/Titanium.
+{{% alert title="💡 Hint" color="info" %}}On macOS, the ~/Library directory may be hidden.
+Press Shift+Command+G in the Finder to open a dialog allowing you to navigate to the folder directly to ~/Library/Application Support/Titanium.{{% /alert %}}

 ## Using Your Module